bigwiv/Biopython-cn/chr2.rst

 databases on the internet, some of the examples will also require a working internet connection in order to run.

-Now that that is all out of the way, let°Øs get into what we can do with Biopython.
+Now that that is all out of the way, let‚Äôs get into what we can do with Biopython.

-2.1??General overview of what Biopython provides
+2.1  General overview of what Biopython provides
 ------------------------------------------------

-As mentioned in the introduction, Biopython is a set of libraries to provide the ability to deal with °∞things°± of interest to biologists working on the computer.
+As mentioned in the introduction, Biopython is a set of libraries to provide the ability to deal with ‚Äúthings‚Äù of interest to biologists working on the computer.
 In general this means that you will need to have at least some programming experience (in Python, of course!) or at least an interest in learning to program.
-Biopython°Øs job is to make your job easier as a programmer by supplying reusable libraries so that you can focus on answering your specific question of interest, instead of focusing on the internals of parsing a particular file format (of course, if you want to help by writing a parser that doesn°Øt exist and contributing it to Biopython, please go ahead!).
-So Biopython°Øs job is to make you happy!
+Biopython‚Äôs job is to make your job easier as a programmer by supplying reusable libraries so that you can focus on answering your specific question of interest, instead of focusing on the internals of parsing a particular file format (of course, if you want to help by writing a parser that doesn‚Äôt exist and contributing it to Biopython, please go ahead!).
+So Biopython‚Äôs job is to make you happy!

-One thing to note about Biopython is that it often provides multiple ways of °∞doing the same thing.°± Things have improved in recent releases, but this can still be frustrating as in Python there should ideally be one right way to do something.
+One thing to note about Biopython is that it often provides multiple ways of ‚Äúdoing the same thing.‚Äù Things have improved in recent releases, but this can still be frustrating as in Python there should ideally be one right way to do something.
 However, this can also be a real benefit because it gives you lots of flexibility and control over the libraries.
 The tutorial helps to show you the common or easy ways to do things so that you can just make things work.
-To learn more about the alternative possibilities, look in the Cookbook (Chapter?`18 <#chapter:cookbook>`__, this has some cools tricks and tips), the Advanced section (Chapter?`20 <#chapter:advanced>`__), the built in °∞docstrings°± (via the Python help command, or the `API documentation <http://biopython.org/DIST/docs/api/>`__) or ultimately the code itself.
+To learn more about the alternative possibilities, look in the Cookbook (Chapter `18 <#chapter:cookbook>`__, this has some cools tricks and tips), the Advanced section (Chapter `20 <#chapter:advanced>`__), the built in ‚Äúdocstrings‚Äù (via the Python help command, or the `API documentation <http://biopython.org/DIST/docs/api/>`__) or ultimately the code itself.

-2.2??Working with sequences
+2.2  Working with sequences
 ---------------------------

 Disputably (of course!), the central object in bioinformatics is the sequence.
-Thus, we°Øll start with a quick introduction to the Biopython mechanisms for dealing with sequences, the ``Seq`` object, which we°Øll discuss in more detail in Chapter?\ `3 <#chapter:Bio.Seq>`__.
+Thus, we‚Äôll start with a quick introduction to the Biopython mechanisms for dealing with sequences, the ``Seq`` object, which we‚Äôll discuss in more detail in Chapter \ `3 <#chapter:Bio.Seq>`__.

-Most of the time when we think about sequences we have in my mind a string of letters like °Æ\ ``AGTACACTGGT``\ °Ø. You can create such ``Seq`` object with this sequence as follows - the °∞\ ``>>>``\ °± represents the Python prompt followed by what you would type in:
+Most of the time when we think about sequences we have in my mind a string of letters like ‚Äò\ ``AGTACACTGGT``\ ‚Äô.
+You can create such ``Seq`` object with this sequence as follows - the ‚Äú\ ``>>>``\ ‚Äù represents the Python prompt followed by what you would type in:

 .. code:: verbatim